openziti/ziti-doc/docfx_project/ziti/clients/linux.md

 #### RPM

-To install the x86_64 RPM you first create a repo file like `/etc/yum.repos.d/openziti.repo` resembling the examples below.
-Then, you run `yum update` to refresh your repodata cache so you can run `yum install ziti-edge-tunnel` to install the RPM.
-To upgrade you run `yum update ziti-edge-tunnel`.
+1. Create a repo file like `/etc/yum.repos.d/openziti.repo` matching the appropriate example below for your OS.
+1. Run `yum update` to refresh your repodata cache.
+1. Run `yum install ziti-edge-tunnel` to install the RPM.

-The final setup step is to install an enroll token JWT file or identity config JSON file in `/opt/openziti/etc/identities` before you run `systemd start ziti-edge-tunnel.service`.
+1. Install an enroll token JWT file or identity config JSON file in `/opt/openziti/etc/identities`.
+1. Run `systemd start ziti-edge-tunnel.service`.
 The service needs to be restarted if the contents of the identities directory change.

 ##### RHEL, CentOS, and Rocky Linux